hangle/Script/script.md

     %%
 </code></pre>

-<p>The %Notecard structure that begins the '.command' file has no corresponding tag like <br />
-'c', 'd', or '*'.  </p>
+<p>The '%Notecard...%%' group in the 'nowis.struct' begins each '*.nc' file. <br />
+The key/values (height 300, width 400) determines the size of the Notecard window and the key/value (font_size) establishes the letter size.</p>

 <pre><code>    %Notecard
-    height      550
+    height      300
-    width      450
+    width      400
-    font_size 16
+    font_size 14
+    asteriskButton  on
+    priorButton     on
     %%
 </code></pre>

-<p>Only one %Notecard structure, containing Appearance default value,  is created for the <br />
-'.command' file.  </p>

 <p>The other command tags that the ParserValidator subsystem uses in the match statement <br />
 are  ('a', 'e', 'g', 'f', and 'x')  :</p>